-NOTICES Before and during construction, areas for avoidance should be visually d. identifiable in the field (e.g., flagging, temporary fencing, rebar, etc.), Where technically and economically feasible, use directional drilling or multiple wells from the same pad, Designs will avoid concentrating water flows or sediments into f. occupied habitat, Place produced oil, water, or condensate tanks in centralized locations, g. away from occupied habitat, and Minimize the disturbed area of producing well locations through interim and final reclamation.
-Reclaim well pads following drilling to the smallest area possible.
-5. Occupied Pariette cactus and Uinta Basin hookless cactus habitats within 300' of the edge of the surface pipelines' right-of-ways, 300' of the edge of the roads' right-of-ways, and 100' from the edge of the well pad shall be monitored for a period of three years after ground disturbing activities.
+- e.
+Where technically and economically feasible, use directional drilling or multiple wells from the same pad, - f.
+Designs will avoid concentrating water flows or sediments into occupied habitat, - g.
+Place produced oil, water, or condensate tanks in centralized locations, away from occupied habitat, and - h.
+Minimize the disturbed area of producing well locations through interim and final reclamation.
+Reclaim well pads following drilling to the smallest area possible. - 5.
+Occupied Pariette cactus and Uinta Basin hookless cactus habitats within 300' of the edge of the surface pipelines' right-of-ways, 300' of the edge of the roads' right-of-ways, and 100' from the edge of the well pad shall be monitored for a period of three years after ground disturbing activities.
 Monitoring will include annual plant surveys to determine plant and habitat impacts relative to project facilities.
 Annual reports shall be provided to the BLM and the USFWS.
-To ensure desired results are being achieved, minimization measures will be evaluated and may be changed after a thorough review of the monitoring results and annual reports during annual meetings between the BLM and the USFWS.
-6. Re-initiation of Section 7 consultation with the USFWS will be sought immediately if any loss of plants or occupied habitat for the Pariette cactus and Uinta Basin hookless cactus is anticipated as a result of project activities.
-7. The lessee will observe the management and conservation measures

-7. The lessee will observe the management and conservation measures developed for the Level 1 and 2 Core Conservation Areas that have been identified by the USFWS.
+To ensure desired results are being achieved, minimization measures will be evaluated and may be changed after a thorough review of the monitoring results and annual reports during annual meetings between the BLM and the USFWS. - 6.
+Re-initiation of Section 7 consultation with the USFWS will be sought immediately if any loss of plants or occupied habitat for the Pariette cactus and Uinta Basin hookless cactus is anticipated as a result of project activities. - 7.
+The lessee will observe the management and conservation measures developed for the Level 1 and 2 Core Conservation Areas that have been identified by the USFWS.
 These conservation measures include disturbance caps (no further disturbance in Core 1 Areas and a 5% disturbance cap in Core 2 Areas).